akourkoulos/akourkoulos/README.md

 Some of my projects are:

-[Design in HDL of a DMA engine that complies with the AMBA 5
+-[Design in HDL of a DMA engine that complies with the AMBA 5
 CHI communication protocol](https://github.com/akourkoulos/CHI-DMA.git)